-The rate of chickenpox and shingles presentations to sentinel GPs increased above baseline levels in the past week (Figure 17).
+There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations increased above the baseline level (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks